7144samuelG/community-virtul-space/README.md

 10.Voting:user can raise an issue or an idea it can be voted

 11.Fund me:different users can create a fund me projects where diffrent users from diffrent communities can come together and fund that proejct if they found it in their interest

+To run this code clone the repo and npm install to install all dependencies

+Run npm run dev  to see the results